AimeePas/Marketing-data-analytics/README.md

 Using data visualisation and conversion metrics, the analysis reveals the strongest drivers of new-customer acquisition and provides clear recommendations for future targeting strategies.

+## Question Asked
+Which campaign + channel combo should the client double down on to grow new customer sales—and why?

 ## Analytical Objectives

 - Quantify conversion performance across channels and campaign variants.